Leadership Skills for MedTech Founders and CEOs

 Engaging and building credibility with investors

-Balancing urgent priorities and limited time
+Balancing urgent priorities with limited time

 Onboarding and motivating new team members